 What about real self-defense?

 One friend in law enforcement told me that he would want to have a concealed handgun if he were ever caught in a mob.
+(By the way, this simple, basic concealed holster is one that I recommend.)
 I have no problem with being armed but would definitely think twice about the circumstances and my plan for self-defense.

 For example, firing a gun would immediately identify me as a target, especially if my appearance didn’t fit in with the crowd.
-I’m not so sure facing down dozens of angry people is my idea of a good survival plan.
-As well, stray bullets could hit innocent people or a police officer.
+I’m not so sure facing down dozens of angry people with my Baby Glock and one extra magazine is my idea of a good survival plan.
+As well, stray bullets could hit innocent people or a police officer, and I’d have a whole ‘nother problem to worry about.
 A firearm might be a better choice for back-to-the-wall self-defense among a smaller mob or if caught in a building that provides a degree of cover.

 Plans and tactics when peaceful becomes violent